Bus42/react-test-environment/README.md

 # React Test Environment
-This is here so I don't have to run 'create-react-app anotherfrigginapp' every time I want to test out an idea or flesh out a component.
+This is here so I don't have to run `create-react-app anotherfrigginapp` every time I want to test out an idea or flesh out a component.
 Feel free to play around or contribute!

 ## Request Component
 The first component I've built for this test environment!